auberonedu/ramblebot/README.md

 11. You should expect to see all the tests fail.
 This is good!
 You haven't written your solution yet, so it's expected for them to fail.
 12. Validate that you can push to your repo by making any change to this README, adding, committing, and pushing it.

+Augy was here and can push the file :)

 ## Understanding the Project

 The goal of this project is to make a bot that can generate new text in the style of some writer.
 It will do this by reading some input writing, and then word-by-word generating new text that mimics it.